bcleonard/ibm_cos_toolkit/s3_access_scripts/README.md

 This is a simple set of bash scripts to access an on-premise IBM COS Solution with S3 Access Key Authentication.
 They are designed to run on any IBM COS appliance, but should on any Linux or UNIX-like environment.

-After the first use of **_any_** of these scripts a file "*.env*" will be created in your current directory.
+After the first use of **_any_** of these scripts a file _.env_ will be created in your current directory.
 This file will contain your Access Key ID and Secret Access Key.
-Storing these keys to a a external file will allow you to use **_any_** of the scripts without having to reenter your keys.
-To use different keys, just delete the "*.env*" file and enter the new keys when you run the script again.
+Storing these keys to an external file will allow you to use **_any_** of the scripts without having to reenter your keys.
+To use different keys, just delete the _s.env_ file and enter the new keys when you run the script again.

 * getS3 - script which will download a object from a bucket to a file
 * listS3 - script which will list objects in bucket